commerce-docs/pbmodules/README.md

 ![Custom module form](custom-module-form.png "Custom module form")

 ## Feedback
 We encourage and welcome you to help us improve this tool by submitting pull requests and issues.
-We also welcome your feedback and ideas on other Page Builder tools and resources you would like to help improve your Page Builder development experience.
+We also welcome your feedback and ideas on other Page Builder tools and resources that would help improve your Page Builder development experience.

 ## Slack
 You can join our #pagebuilder channel, within magentocommeng.slack.com, to post your questions to the Page Builder community.